escapin/sElect/README.md

-To achieve its security goals (verifiability and privacy), the sElect voting system uses only standard cryptographic operations, such as public key encryption and digital signatures (unlike most other systems that aim at providing these security goals).
+To achieve its security goals (verifiability and privacy), the sElect voting system uses only standard cryptographic operations, such as public key encryption and digital signatures (unlike most other e-voting systems that aim at providing these security goals).
 The design is also relatively simple (considering, again, the security goals the system is designed to achieve).